Skip to main content

 Every new car comes with a manufacturer’s warranty, which protects you from things that shouldn’t go wrong with your new car.
 This doesn’t include wear and tear or damage after an accident.

 The length of warranty varies between manufacturers.
-In July 2024, the broadest warranty on offer was 10 years/200,000kms.6
+In February 2025, the broadest warranty on offer was 10 years/300,000kms.6

-As well as the manufacturer’s warranty, in Australia, car buyers are also covered by the Australian Consumer Law, which applies to new cars for an ‘unspecified but reasonable time’.7
+As well as the manufacturer’s warranty, in Australia, car buyers may also be covered by the Australian Consumer Law, which applies to new cars for an ‘unspecified but reasonable time’.7

 What does registration cover?